A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders: Sufficient Condition for Decidable Synthesis for URA

-\begin{proof} Lemmas~\ref{lem:w-wf},\ref{lem:Wqf-is-regular},\,\ref{lem:Wf-Wqf} reduce register-bounded synthesis to (finite-alphabet) synthesis for the $\omega$-regular specification $\Wqf$.
+\begin{proof} Lemmas~\ref{lem:w-wf},\ref{lem:Wqf-is-regular},\ref{lem:Wf-Wqf} reduce register-bounded synthesis to (finite-alphabet) synthesis for the $\omega$-regular specification $\Wqf$.
 Since synthesis wrt.\ to $\omega$-regular specifications is decidable, we get the decidability part of the theorem.
 Let us now study the complexity.
 Let $R_S$ be the set of $r$ registers of the URA and $R_k$ be a disjoint set of $k$ registers.
-First, one needs to construct an automaton recognizing $\QF_{R_S\cup R_k}$.
+First, one needs to construct an automaton recognising $\QF_{R_S\cup R_k}$.
 This is done by assumption in time $f(k+r)$.
-Then, one can apply Lemma~\ref{lem:Wqf-is-regular} and get that $\Wqf$ can be recognised by universal co-B\"uchi automaton $A$ with $O(2^kn_{qf}nc)$ states, which can be constructed in time $poly(n_{qf},n,2exp(r,k))$.
+Then, one can apply Lemma~\ref{lem:Wqf-is-regular} and get that $\Wqf$ can be recognised by universal co-B\"uchi automaton $A$ with $O(2^kn_\mathit{qf}nc)$ states, which can be constructed in time $poly(n_\mathit{qf},n,exp(r,k))$.
 A universal co-B\"uchi automaton with $m$ states can be determinised into a parity automaton with $exp(m)$ states and $poly(m)$ priorities (see e.g.\ \cite{Pit06}).
-Remind that the alphabet of $A$ is $\Tst_k\cup (\Asgn_k\times R_k)$.
-Hence by determinising $A$, and seeing it as a two-player game arena, we get a parity game with $exp(k)$ edges (corresponding to the actions of Adam and Eve), $exp(exp(k),n_{qf},n,c))$ states, and $poly(exp(k),n_{qf},n,c))$ priorities.
-The latter can be solved in polynomial time in the number of its states, as the number of priorities is logarithmic in the number of states (see e.g.\ \cite{CJKLS17}), giving the overall time complexity $exp(exp(k),n_{qf},n,c))$ for solving the game.
-If we sum this to the complexity of constructing an automaton for $\Wqf$ plus the complexity for construction an automaton for $\QF$, one gets $exp(exp(k),n_{qf},n,c)) + poly(n_{qf},n,2exp(r,k)) + f(r+k)$, which is $exp(exp(k,r),n_{qf},n,c)) + f(r+k)$.
+Recall that the alphabet of $A$ is $\Tst_k\cup (\Asgn_k\times R_k)$.
+Hence by determinising $A$, and seeing it as a two-player game arena, we get a parity game with $exp(k)$ edges (corresponding to the actions of Adam and Eve), $exp(exp(k),n_\textsf{QF},n,c))$ states, and $poly(exp(k),n_\textsf{QF},n,c))$ priorities.
+The latter can be solved in polynomial time in the number of its states, as the number of priorities is logarithmic in the number of states (see e.g.\ \cite{CJKLS17}), giving the overall time complexity $exp(exp(k),n_\textsf{QF},n,c))$ for solving the game.
+If we sum this to the complexity of constructing an automaton for $\Wqf$ plus the complexity for construction an automaton for $\QF$, we get $exp(exp(k),n_\textsf{QF},n,c)) + poly(n_\textsf{QF},n,exp(r,k)) + f(r+k)$, which is $exp(exp(k,r),n_\textsf{QF},n,c)) + f(r+k)$.
 If both $r$ and $k$ are fixed, then $exp(k,r)$ and $f(r+k)$ are constants, so the complexity is exponential only.
 It is folklore that the hardness holds in the register-free setting (for $r = k = 0$).
-See for example~\cite[Proposition~6]{DBLP:conf/icalp/FiliotJLW16} for a proof in the finite word setting over a finite alphabet (which generalises trivially to infinite words).
-There, the proof is done for non-deterministic finite automata, but by determinacy, hardness also holds for its dual, which is a universal automaton.
+See for example~\cite[Proposition~6]{DBLP:conf/icalp/FiliotJLW16} for a proof in the finite word setting over a finite alphabet (which straightforwardly generalises to infinite words).
+There, the proof is done for nondeterministic finite automata, but by determinacy, hardness also holds for universal automata, as they are dual.